Blog | Zenventory

 Does Zenventory charge per user?

-No. Unlimited users on every plan, with no per-seat or per-user fees.
+Nope!
+Every plan has unlimited users, with no per-seat or per-user fees.
 Your warehouse team, managers, and client stakeholders can all access the system without the price changing.

 Does Zenventory charge extra per client?

 No. Clients are unlimited on every plan at no additional cost, so onboarding a new brand never changes your software bill.
+Some older directory listings show a per-client fee, but that isn't the current pricing.

 How fast can a small 3PL go live?